dil-surendra/dil-surendra/README.md

 ## About Me

-I'm a passionate **Frontend Developer** with **5+ years** of experience crafting modern, performant, and accessible web experiences.
+I'm a **Frontend Developer** with **5+ years** of experience crafting modern, performant, and accessible web experiences.
 I love turning complex problems into elegant, intuitive interfaces and shipping polished products that users love.

 - 🔭 Currently building scalable apps with **React** and **Headless CMS** architectures
 - 🌱 Always exploring new frontiers in JavaScript, Node.js, and modern web tooling